 - Make and eat some healthy snacks in class today.

 - Do some exercise for your health.
 You might even try an exercise tape or take a walk.

-- Memorise today’s memory verse.
-Click here for ideas to help children memorise scripture.
+- Click here for ideas to help children memorise Scripture.

 - Various Daniel worksheets.
-Available at http://gonnafly.squidoo.com/bible-worksheets-OT.
-Scroll down to the Daniel worksheets.
+Available at http://gonnafly.squidoo.com/ Once on the webpage you will need to scroll down to the Daniel worksheets.

 - Craft: Video (3 minutes and 1 second) on how to make a paper plate filled with healthy food at http://www.simplekidscrafts.com/